-I have to be honest, it is only recently that I had the opportunity to place frequent cement plugs in such conditions and purpose.
+This is a guide for those who are facing plugging and abandonment challenges of a horizontal or deviated welI.
+To be honest, it is only recently that I had the opportunity to place frequent cement plugs in such conditions and for good purpose.

 Yes, I did those only occasionally before …

-However, “Frequency” is important, and beside what everybody knows (so-called best practices) Frequency is how the significance of all the variables can be really appreciated.
+However, “frequency” is important, and besides what everybody knows, (so-called best practices), frequency is how the significance of all the variables can be really appreciated.

 Let’s go back to the creed …

-This is particularly true for cement plugs in Highly deviated or Horizontal sections.
-But what is it Highly deviated?
+This is particularly true for cement plugs in highly deviated or horizontal sections.
+But what is highly deviated?
 A wellbore at an angle from vertical that exceeds 80 degrees.
-Here what looms us:

 - Hole cleaning (static cuttings) and “proper” before-job conditions;